 Typically, bundled pricing involves three elements:

-- Establishing the Results– As a coach, you need to explain how the client will benefit from the package.
+- Establishing the Results- you need to explain how the client will benefit from the package.
 For example, you can say, “I will increase your workforce’s productivity and leadership effectiveness within the 2-week training period.”
-In short, you will be selling coaching results.
+In short, you will be selling results.
 In this context, you should highlight all the tangible results expected from the service you are providing.

-- Bundling Several Tools Together– Describe different ways in which you will provide coaching, such as instructor-led training, use of handouts, PowerPoint presentations, online classes, interactive sessions, question-answer forums, and focus-group discussions, among others.
+- Bundling Several Tools Together- Describe different ways in which you will provide your services, such as instructor-led training, use of handouts, PowerPoint presentations, online classes, interactive sessions, question-answer forums, and focus-group discussions, among others.

 - Price the Package- Once you have comprehensively described the package to the client, then you can price it.
-For a small business, you might charge $3,000 for the entire training session, while you can quote $6,000 for big firms.
+For a business, you might charge $5,000 for the entire training session, while you can quote $30,000 for big firms.
 If you are dealing with an individual, such as a business owner or executive, you can charge 50% of their monthly salary.

 The use of value-based fees has also gained immense popularity in the recent past.
 As a consultant, you should know that people hire you because they want positive results.
 According to the Forbes Coaches Council, more than 70% of clients prefer coaches who price based on the results that clients receive.